NinjaRMM/ninjaone_mobile_screening_ios/README.md

 # README #

 Welcome to the NinjaOne candidate application.
 There are 5 tasks that need to be completed.
 Each task has its own folder and contains a view and view model.
-Each task is isolated to it's own folder.
+Each task is isolated to its own folder.

 # Tasks: #

 #### Debug: ####
-In the DebugTask folder, There are several functions that have bugs.
+In the DebugTask folder, there are several functions that have bugs.
 - Test each function with different sample data sets and fix the potential issues.
 - Display the results in the view.